tekabu/smart-guard-v2.0-backend/QWEN_REVIEW.md

 ## 🎯 Conclusion

 The Smart Guard API project shows good architectural foundations and comprehensive functionality.
-However, it has **critical security vulnerabilities** and a **critical syntax error in the UniqueScheduleCombination rule** that must be addressed before any production deployment.
-The code quality is generally good, and the testing coverage is decent, but security is severely lacking.
+The API endpoints are properly secured with authentication middleware, and the validation rules are correctly implemented.
+However, it has **critical authorization vulnerabilities** that must be addressed before any production deployment.
+The code quality is generally good, and the testing coverage is decent, but authorization controls and performance optimizations are severely lacking.

 **Recommendation**: Address the critical issues immediately, starting with the syntax error in the validation rule and authentication implementation, then focus on the high-priority items.
 The project has potential but requires significant security hardening.